|

 USA, was on a working holiday in London, England, lecturing at The

-she saw David Jevons and Ann Toye sitting in the audience.
-Now Dorothy had known Ann for several
+saw David Jevons and Ann Toye sitting in the audience.
+Now Dorothy had known Ann for several years

 importantly, seen them together.
 She